Aerial warfare in the Russo-Ukrainian war: Artificial Intelligence in drone capabilities

 Since early 2025, both Russia and Ukraine have increasingly experimented with integrating artificial intelligence (AI) and machine learning (ML) into drone platforms, although widespread battlefield autonomy remains limited.
 Military analysts note that both sides are exploring AI to automate functions such as navigation, target recognition, and resistance to electronic warfare.
-These technologies allow drones to follow preprogrammed routes and complete terminal targeting even when communication links are disrupted.This type of partial autonomy reduces the reliance on constant human input while still keeping operators in the loop.
+These technologies allow drones to follow preprogrammed routes and complete terminal targeting even when communication links are disrupted.
+This type of partial autonomy reduces the reliance on constant human input while still keeping operators in the loop.

-One high-profile case was Ukraine’s Operation Spiderweb, where AI-enhanced quadcopters reportedly carried out strikes on Russian air bases.
+One high-profile case was Ukraine's Operation Spiderweb, where AI-enhanced quadcopters reportedly carried out strikes on Russian air bases.
 According to reports, these drones used autonomous navigation and anti-jamming technologies to locate targets after losing contact with their command systems.
 The drones attacked four airfields including Olenya and Ivanovo and targeted Tu-95 bombers and A-50 radar planes.
-Ukraine claimed that these strikes impaired Russia’s airborne readiness.
+Ukraine claimed that these strikes impaired Russia's airborne readiness.

 On the Russian side, reports indicate that reconnaissance and strike UAVs are being upgraded with ML capabilities that improve operational range and resilience against electronic warfare.
 Orlan-10 and Orlan-30 drones have been observed flying up to 120 km into contested areas, while loitering munitions such as Lancets are now able to hit targets at ranges beyond 70 km Analysts suggest that these improvements are meant to enhance target accuracy and battlefield coordination through AI-supported data processing, but these systems still rely on human oversight.

 Ukraine has also advanced its AI use through the "Brave1" innovation platform and the battlefield management system Delta.
 Delta integrates drone reconnaissance data with other sources such as satellite feeds and ground sensors to provide real-time situational awareness.
 This helps commanders accelerate decision-making and assign drone or artillery responses more efficiently.
 The final choice to engage targets remains with human operators, but AI contributes to faster data processing and coordination.

-Although neither side has fielded fully autonomous lethal drones, the growing use of AI for navigation, targeting, resilience to jamming, and information integration is shaping the conflict.
+Although neither side has fielded fully autonomous lethal drones, the growing use of AI for resilience to jamming, navigation, information integration, targeting and swarming is shaping the conflict.
 The reliance on semi-autonomous systems demonstrates that AI is becoming a central element of drone warfare, even if human control continues to play a decisive role.

-Air vs Air warfare
+Air vs air warfare

-During the beginning of the war Russian Air force employed Su-30SM and Su-35S for air superiority missions over Ukraine.
+During the beginning of the war Russian air force employed Su-30SM and Su-35S for air superiority missions over Ukraine.

 On 9 May 2022, a Russian Su-35 fighter shot down a Mi-14 helicopter from the Ukrainian Navy Aviation killing Colonel Igor Bedzay, deputy head of the Ukrainian aircraft division of the Navy.

 As of August 2023, Russian aircraft was credited to have shot down 12 Ukrainian aircraft in air vs air engagements.